 - Sellers can access additional features by paying an extra price (e.g., advertising options).

-Taobao is a China-based platform that takes no fees for transactions both from buyers and sellers.
+Taobao has inspired entrepreneurs to explore how to build a marketplace platform.
+It is a China-based platform that takes no fees for transactions both from buyers and sellers.
 Instead, it generates money by taking vendor fees for SEO-like advertising (same as Google works).
 As a result, Taobao's business goal is to attract as many sellers to the website as possible so that they can compete for buyers' attention and the platform can charge promotion fees.